 Drybeck Hall, the home of Anthony and Lulie Hothfield, is a beautiful listed Grade 2* traditional farmhouse built in local sandstone in 1679.
-It is set in a picturesque peaceful valley surrounded by grass fields where sheep and cattle graze.
+It is situated in the Yorshire Dales National Park in a picturesque peaceful valley surrounded by grass fields where sheep and cattle graze.
 If you want to get away from the hustle and bustle of the modern world, this is the place for you to recharge your batteries and enjoy the tranquillity of our family home and its surroundings.

 This warm and comfortable house retains many original features and is furnished in a traditional manner with an open wood fire in the pretty sitting room.
 There is an attractive garden to wander around or you can sit in the front garden and enjoy a view that has changed little over the years, a world away from day to day routine.
 It is ideally situated to explore the unspoilt Eden Valley.